-Although Figure 3 on page 23 (and other figures) depicts T-Server that works with telephony systems as a single product, this is a simplification.
+Although Figure 3 on page 19 (and other figures) depicts T-Server that works with telephony systems as a single product, this is a simplification.
 Because almost every traditional telephony device has its own characteristics and communication protocols, Genesys makes different T-Servers for different telephony systems.
-(That means T-Server you have will not work with another switch.)
+(That means your T-Server will not work with another switch.)
 Thus, all T-Servers play a common role in the architecture, but their specific features differ from implementation to implementation, based on the media device in use.